arthurfiorette/axios-cache-interceptor/docs/src/guide/storages.md

 ## Third Party Storages

-These are not guaranteed to work with the latest version of the library, neither are maintained by the axios cache interceptor team.
+These are not guaranteed to work with the latest version of the library as neither are maintained by the axios cache interceptor team.
 But, as we provide a minimal interface for storages, you can use them as a base to also create your own.